-Most of us have felt a moment — whether it happened or not — that a car accident was imminent.
-Usually you have stopped and you see or hear a car in your rear view mirror.
+Most of us have felt a moment — whether or not it happened — that a car accident was imminent.
+Usually, you have stopped and you see or hear a car in your rearview mirror.
 Usually, it turns out well.
-We pull off the road — which I have done at least a half dozen times to save myself — or the would-be rear-ender finds a way to get those breaks down in time.
-This is not compensable and usually you get over it pretty quickly.
+We pull off the road — which I have done at least a half dozen times to save myself — or the would-be rear-ender gets those breaks down in time.
+This is not compensable and usually, you get over it pretty quickly.
 The question is what happens when a victim sees his own death or serious harm may be imminent and it happens just like that?

-The Maryland Court of Appeals addressed this issue head on in Benyon v.
+The Maryland Court of Appeals addressed this issue head-on in Benyon v.
 Montgomery, 351 Md.
 460, 718 A.2d 1161 (1998), which is the seminal Maryland case on pre-impact fright.
-In this case, the 19 year-old decedent knew for maybe five seconds that a tractor-trailer was going to hit his parked truck.
-He may or may not have known this was going to lead to his death.
-For almost sure — that’s a legal term, right? — he knew the potential impact posed a great risk of grave bodily harm.
+Here, the 19-year-old decedent knew for maybe five seconds that a tractor-trailer would hit his parked truck.
+He may or may not have known this would lead to his death.
+For almost sure — that’s a legal term, right? — he knew the potential impact posed a substantial risk of grave bodily harm.
 He may have feared for his death.

 The Maryland Court of Appeals opined that upholding the recoverability of pre-impact fright as an element of damages is consistent with the intent of Maryland law.
-The issue is ultimately what evidence demonstrates conscious pain and suffering.
-To me, logic and reason demands a finding that a person who most likely saw that his safety was in peril, should be enough.
-Benyon address this, finding that while there was no direct evidence of pre-impact fear, jurors had evidence to conclude pre-impact fear.
-The big thing in that case was skid marks.
-This is good evidence but it has been warped by argument into being a necessity to make the claim.
-I don’t think that is the case.
-If a tractor trailer is coming at you at full speed and you most likely saw that, I think that is enough under both the letter and spirit of Maryland law.
+The issue is ultimately what evidence shows conscious pain and suffering.
+To me, logic and reason demand a finding that a person who most likely saw that his safety was in peril, should be enough.
+Benyon addresses this, finding that while there was no direct evidence of pre-impact fear, jurors had evidence to conclude pre-impact fear.
+The big thing, in that case, was skid marks.
+This is good evidence, but it has been warped by argument into being a necessity to make the claim.
+That is not the case.
+If a tractor-trailer is coming at you at full speed and you most likely saw that, I think that is enough under both the letter and spirit of Maryland law.